Medical Device Warning Letter Round-Up: FDA Won’t Take No For an Answer

 - Establish procedures to handle changes to a specification.

-As many former FDA inspectors have told us over the years, a bad response to a warning letter is a really bad idea.
+As many former FDA inspectors have told us over the years, a bad response to a medical device warning letter is a really bad idea.
 Most FDA inspectors will work with you if they believe you are acting in good faith to correct the problem.
 It’s not unlike the IRS.
 If you call them and work out a lenient, reasonable payment plan, everything’s fine.
 Unless you miss a payment or two without giving them a heads-up.
 That’s when the trouble usually begins.